wmde/wbaas-deploy/doc/backups/disk-snapshots.md

 # Disk snapshots
-List of disks that should get snapshots regularly:
+List of services disks that should get snapshots regularly:
-- sql-mariadb-secondary
+- SQL replica

 ## Initial setup
-In order to set scheduled snapshots up, you can run the script located in `bin/gce-attach-snapshot-schedule`.
+In order to set scheduled snapshots up, you can run the script located in [/bin/gce-attach-snapshot-schedule](/bin/gce-attach-snapshot-schedule).
 This will compose a `gcloud` command you can run to attach the existing snapshot policy to that disks.
-The snapshot policy is defined in terraform (`tf/modules/disks/policies.tf`).
+The snapshot policy is defined in terraform ([/tf/modules/disks/policies.tf](/tf/modules/disks/policies.tf)).

-## Example
+### Example

 ```
 $ bash bin/gce-attach-snapshot-schedule